SmushyTaco/embedded-postgres/README.md

 ### Running tests in Docker does not work

 Running builds inside a Docker container is fully supported, including Alpine Linux.
 However, PostgreSQL has a restriction the database process must run under a non-root user.
 Otherwise, the database does not start and fails with an error.

-So be sure to use a docker image that uses a non-root user.
-Or, since version `1.2.8` you can run the docker container with `--privileged` option, which allows taking advantage of `unshare` command to run the database process in a separate namespace.

 Below are some examples of how to prepare a docker image running with a non-root user: